Chesterfield Racing Brett Lunger T Shirt - Size S to 5X Large

 Lead Times to Fulfill Your Order

-90% of all products on our website are designed and manufactured by our small in-house team.
-We try to have stock of each product available for prompt despatch but if your order is for a special occasion, please do check stock availability and lead times with us first.
+90% of all products on our website are designed and manufactured by our production / fulfilment company and are created by DTG (Direct to Garment Printing).
+This means we do not carry stock and make each order individually for our customers.
+If your order is for a special occasion, please do check stock availability and lead times with us first.
 This lead time may be longer at busy periods such as Christmas and Father's Day.
-On average it takes us 1-3 days to prepare a clothing order.
+On average it takes us 3-5 days to prepare a clothing order.

 Untracked Shipping